 3. Missed Lessons

 Please check that you are available to attend all classes on your selected day as no refunds will be given.
 There will be no make-up classes or credits if you miss your lesson on your selected day.
 COVID-19: If the arena is mandated to close due to a second COVID-19 outbreak in Western Australia, customers will receive a make-up lesson on their selected day or a credit to their account to the value of the missed lessons.
 This is at discretion of management.

-Cancellations must be made 1 week prior to the first scheduled class in order to receive a credit for the term.
+Cancellations must be made 1 week prior to the program commencement date in order to receive a credit for the term.
 A refund will only be given where a student withdraws prior to course commencement due to a serious illness, injury or disability that prevents them from attending the course (medical certificate required).
 After the start of the course a pro-rata credit may be considered for serious medical conditions only (medical certificate required) and notice must be given within 14 days from the day the injury occurred.
 An administration/cancellation fee of $30 will apply in all the above circumstances.
 There are no other grounds for refunds.

 5. Late Enrolments